Millie Dunn Veasey: Career

 Veasey enlisted in the army with the “six-triple-eight” battalion, the 6888th Central Postal Directory Battalion in December 1942.

 This unit was the only all-female and all-black battalion to serve during World War II overseas.
 She began her examinations in Fort Bragg, North Carolina, the following month.
 In April 1943, Veasey was shipped to Fort Des Moines, Iowa for basic military training.
 She completed her basic training in Denver, Colorado, and was stationed as a clerk for the cooks and bakers school in Fort Clark, Texas, until the spring of 1944.
 She then headed to Camp Maxey, Texas, and worked in the hospital with secretarial duties.

-She completed overseas training in Georgia before heading to the European Theater in early February 1945, arriving in Glasgow, on the Queen Elizabeth.
+She completed overseas training in Georgia before heading to the European Theatre in early February 1945, arriving in Glasgow, on the Queen Elizabeth.
 She was in Birmingham, England, for four months before transferring to Rouen, France, as a supply clerk until she was discharged.
 In 1945, she left the WAC as a staff sergeant.

-For four years, she taught business education at Thompson High School in Mathews, Virginia, as well as eighth grade English.
+For four years, she taught business education at Thomas Hunter High School in Mathews, Virginia, as well as eighth grade English.
 She then returned to Raleigh and worked for St. Augustine's before eventually retiring as director of career planning and placement/cooperative education in 1986.